Chandra Singh Garhwali

-Chandra Singh Bhandari (25 December 1891 – 1 October 1979) was a soldier and later in life a member of the Communist Party.
-On 23 April 1930, under the leadership of Bhandari, the soldiers of the Royal Garhwal Rifles refused to fire on unarmed Pathans fighting for India's independence in a incident that would later come to be known as the "Peshawar Kaand".
+Chandra Singh Bhandari (25 December 1891 – 1 October 1979) was an Indian soldier and later in life a member of the Communist Party.
+On 23 April 1930, Bhandari lead a troop of soldiers of the Royal Garhwal Rifles in a conscientious objection.
+Bhandari refused British orders to fire on unarmed Pathans fighting for India's independence in an incident that would later come to be known as the "Peshawar Kaand".
 He lived with Mahatma Gandhi in Sabarmati Ashram for a short time.

-Personal life
+Early life and military service

-Veer Chandra Singh Garhwali was born in Meason, Patti Chauthan.
+Bhandari was born in Meason, Patti Chauthan in district Pauri.

-On September 3, 1914, Chandra Singh arrived in Lansdowne to enlist in the army and was accepted.
-This was during the First World War.
+On September 3, 1914, during the First World War, Chandra Singh enlisted into the army at Lansdowne.
 On August 1, 1915, Chandra Singh, along with other Garhwali soldiers, was sent to France by the British.
 He returned to Lansdowne on February 1, 1916.
-During the First World War, Chandra Singh participated in the Battle of Baghdad in 1918.
+During the First World War, Chandra Singh participated in the Battle of Baghdad in 1917.

 After the First World War ended, the British began dismissing many soldiers, reducing the ranks of those who had been promoted during the war.
 Chandra Singh was among them.
-He was demoted from a Havildar to a Soldier.
+He was demoted from a Havildar to a Sepoy.
 Consequently, he considered leaving the army.
 However, senior officers convinced him that his promotion would be taken care of and granted him some time off.
 During this time, Chandra Singh came into contact with Mahatma Gandhi.

 Garhwali also introduced Sri Dev Suman to Gandhi in Wardha.
 After his conversation with Gandhi Suman asked Garhwali what his dream for the people of Garhwal was.
 On this, Chandra Singh Garhwali narrated his dream to Shridev Suman and said, 'I imagine an independent Garhwal in independent India.
-Like India will be a federation of many independent unions.
-An independent Garhwal under the same federation.".
-Garhwali shared his dream of an independent Garhwal no longer politically and socially divided by the Ganges.
+Garhwali shared his dream of an independent Garhwal no longer politically and socially divided by the Ganges."
 He also emphasized a future with a classless and post-untouchability society with no capitalists and no landlords.

-After some time, he was sent to Baziristan with his battalion in 1920, after which he was promoted again.
+After some time, he was sent to Waziristan with his battalion in 1920, after which he was promoted again.
 After returning from there, he spent much time with Arya Samaj workers, and a sense of patriotism developed within him.
 However, the British did not approve of this and sent him to the Khyber Pass.
 By this time, Chandra Singh had attained the rank of Major Havildar.

+Peshawar Incident

 On 20th April, 1930 Khan Abdul Ghaffar Khan organized a civil disobedience movement in the North-West frontier and a Satyagrah was planned for 23rd April 1930 in Peshawar.
-Two platoons of the Garhwal Rifles regiment under Garhwali were depolyed along with others.
+Two platoons of the Garhwal Rifles regiment under Garhwali were deployed along with others.
 Garhwali refused to fire on the protestors.
 These soldiers tried for disobeying the British were represented by Barrister Mukundi Lal, who, after tireless efforts, had their death sentences commuted to life imprisonment.
 Chandra Singh Garhwali's entire property was confiscated, and his uniform was torn from his body.